BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-**21.2.  **You will not, and will not allow any third-party to, use Licensing Accelerator or AWS Ground Station to, directly or indirectly, develop or improve a similar or competing product or service.
+**21.2.  **You will not, and will not allow any third-party or End User to, use Licensing Accelerator or AWS Ground Station to, directly or indirectly, develop or improve a similar or competing product or service.